UN asks Sri Lanka to repatriate commander in Mali

-UNITED NATIONS (AP) — The United Nations has asked the government of Sri Lanka to immediately repatriate the commander of the country’s 200-person contingent in the U.N. peacekeeping force in Mali following a review of his human rights background.
+UNITED NATIONS (AP) — The United Nations asked the government of Sri Lanka on Friday to immediately repatriate the commander of its 200-strong contingent assigned to the U.N. peacekeeping force in Mali following a review of his human rights background.

 U.N. spokesman Stephane Dujarric announced Friday that the request for Lt.
-Col. Kalana Amunupure to leave was made “based on recently received information.”
+Col. Kalana Amunupure to leave the troubled West African nation was made “based on recently received information.”
 He gave no details.

-The Guardian newspaper in July quoted a confidential report that said the Sri Lankan commander — who was not named — is alleged to have committed war crimes during the finale of Sri Lanka’s decades-long civil war against Tamil Tiger rebels that ended in 2009.
+A report in The Guardian newspaper in July quoted a confidential report that claimed the Sri Lanka commander in Mali — who was not named — is alleged to have committed war crimes during the finale of Sri Lanka’s 26-year civil war against Tamil Tiger rebels that ended in 2009.

-It said the report, which also cited other unnamed Sri Lankan commanders, was produced by the South-Africa based International Truth and Justice Project.
+It said the report was produced by the South-Africa based International Truth and Justice Project, and also cited other Sri Lankans taking part in U.N. peacekeeping operations.

 Most Read Nation & World Stories